PeterDemmer/ffmpeg/README.md

 This script assumes DVD video files called VTS_01_1.VOB et cetera to be present in directory VIDEO_TS.

-I thought a script like this would be rather standard and straightforward, but it took me quite some searching, time and effort to get this right.
-Hence this publish.

 This script supports recombining files lager than 1 GB, which are split up on the DVD.